yoqais/RaceboxMAX-AIO/README.md

 heading and compass point, altitude, and horizontal accuracy underneath.

 ### Track page
+Select a track and the display arms itself.
+Drive across the start/finish line and timing begins automatically.
+Every crossing after that closes one lap and opens the next.
+While running you get current lap, last lap and best lap, with a checkered flag on a new personal best.

 Thunderhill East 3 mile, West 2 mile and the 5 mile combined are preloaded.
-The screen reports one of four states: no fix, not at track with distance, no gate set, or armed.
-Once running it shows current lap, last lap, best lap, and draws a checkered flag on a new best.

-Lap timing works by segment intersection.
-Each 25 Hz sample is projected into local metres and tested against the gate line, and when the path between two consecutive samples crosses it, the exact crossing instant is interpolated using the RaceBox's own iTOW timestamp rather than millis().
-At 100 mph you cover 1.8 m between samples, so the interpolation is the difference between hundredth-second resolution and plus or minus 0.04 s.
+**Before your first session**, each track needs its start/finish line recorded.
+Gate coordinates ship empty because a gate has to be accurate to a few metres and there is no useful default.

+1. Select the track.
+The screen will read NO GATE SET.
+2. Drive to the start/finish line, pointing the direction you race.
-Gate coordinates ship empty.
-Open a track, press up, and the firmware captures a 30 m gate perpendicular to your current heading and prints the line to serial ready to paste into the tracks table:
+3. Press UP.
+The firmware builds a 30 m gate perpendicular to your heading and begins timing immediately.
+4. Check the serial monitor.
+It prints the gate ready to paste into the tracks table so it survives a power cycle.

+Captured gates live in RAM and clear on reboot until you paste them in.
+Uploading tracks and gates from the menu is planned for a future update.

 ```
-GATE T-Hill East 3mi
-  {39.5372100, -122.3310400, 39.5371800, -122.3309900, true}
+{ "T-Hill 5 Mile",  39.5372, -122.3310,  3.0f,  {0, 0, 0, 0, false} }
+//     name       center lat  center lon  radius      gate
 ```

 The center coordinates in the table are approximate and used only for the